fairfin/fairfin-website/program.md

 ---

 Please note that this page is still in progress.
 If you want to support us with any points, feel free to [join us](/join-us).
+If you have any ideas feel free to write an email to contact@fairfin.org

 This is our program for FaRaFIN in the upcoming 2019 committee elections.
 We have sorted points into five categories: Studies, Faculty, University and Society, Projects and Events, internal structure of FaRaFIN.